openhab/openhabian/CONTRIBUTING.md

 * be tested to execute with a) 'install' and b) 'remove' string arguments, resulting in installation or removal, respectively.

+Use all-lowercase variables for all parametrization in `openhabian.conf`.
+You may not read these from inside installation routines.
+These are sourced in as one batch at the beginning of code execution in both, unattended and interactive mode.
+Use local variables of the same name but using camelCase in the install routine and initialize them with the all-lowercase equivalent's contents before use.
+This is in preparation of a future migration from Shell CLI to a web based interface.

 Please provide BATS test cases for new features to be executed on every build.
 The minimum test set to provide is a test to run an unattended installation and automatically validate the feature is working _in principle_.